npm/npm/doc/cli/npm-install.md

 The `--only={prod[uction]|dev[elopment]}` argument will cause either only `devDependencies` or only non-`devDependencies` to be installed regardless of the `NODE_ENV`.

+The `--no-audit` argument can be used to disable sending of audit reports to the configured registries.
+See `npm-audit(1)` for details on what is sent.

 See `npm-config(7)`.
 Many of the configuration params have some effect on installation, since that's most of what npm does.